niwsri/Plastic_Detective_App/README.md

   </tr>
   <tr>
     <td>2.
 Plastic Detective Browser Link</td>
     <td>The Plastic Detective mobile app aims to engage young people, such as school students at all levels, in understanding the circular economy for plastics through a Citizen Inquiry learning approach.
 This link allows mobile users to install the app on their mobile device.
-The Plastic Detective browser link is the link to access the app in a browser, DO NOT NEED to install the Plastic Detective app on your mobile device.</td>
+The Plastic Detective browser link is the link to access the app in a browser, DO NOT NEED to install the AppSheet hosting app and the Plastic Detective app on your mobile device.</td>
     <td><a href="https://www.appsheet.com/newshortcut/71d360bd-6a0a-4058-abb1-c8611b21e008">Plastic Detective Install Link</a></td>
   </tr>
   <tr>